ItsRqtl/discord-typing/README.md

 `/stop` to stop the bot from typing.<br />
 `/invite` to invite the bot.
 (You can change the invite link in line 16.)

+## Hosted Bot
+This bot is also hosted by me.
+You can invite it at https://bit.ly/3OVuzE2.

 ## License
 This project is under `GNU General Public License v3.0`.
 You can check the details in LICENSE.